tntlt/getawscred/README.md

   -s                   Show credentials instead of writing to file
 </pre></div>

-The python script uses Selenium as headless browser in order to mimic SSO authentication against aws site.
+The python script uses Selenium as headless browser in order to mimic SSO authentication against aws site.<br>
 It is able to detect requirement of MFA code and prompts for entering it.
 The cookie file allows preserve the MFA authentication.